sn4k3/SDS011-Frontend/README.md

  **/var/www/html/aqi.py**

+ Note: Changes under this file require a reboot or kill the process and re run.

 ````python
 READINGS = 10               # Number of readings, this will not perform an AVG, only the last read will be used as value
 SLEEP_SECONDS = 60          # Update frequency in seconds